-In another 0.2 mile, in a flat area, a yellow-blazed side trail on the right leads about 200 feet to an outstanding viewpoint over Table, Lone, Rocky and Balsam Cap Mountains (the best views are from a rock ledge on the left).
+In another 0.2 mile, in a flat area, an unmarked side trail on the right leads about 200 feet to an outstanding viewpoint over Table, Lone, Rocky and Balsam Cap Mountains (the best views are from a rock ledge on the left).
 This is a good spot to rest and take in the view.

 Continue ahead and you’ll soon reach the actual summit (elevation 4,180 feet), marked by the remains of the foundation of the former fire tower.
 There are no views from here, but just beyond, you’ll come to a large rock ledge which overlooks Cornell and Wittenberg Mountains and the Ashokan Reservoir to the east.
 You’ve now climbed about 1,800 vertical feet from the trailhead, and you’ll want to spend some time enjoying the view and checking out the historic carvings on the ledge.
 Another interesting feature which you’ll want to see is a plaque just below the summit ledge in memory of John Burroughs, a naturalist who lived nearby, who often climbed these mountains.

-After you've spent some time resting, retrace your steps and follow the red trail back to the junction with the Curtis-Ormsbee Trail.
+After you’ve spent some time resting, retrace your steps and follow the red trail back to the junction with the Curtis-Ormsbee Trail.
 This time, though, continue ahead at the junction, following the red blazes.
-The trail will soon bend sharply to the left, and then to the right.
+Soon, the trail narrows and bends sharply to the left, then to the right.
 After these two sharp turns, the trail continues down the mountain on a wide but very rocky path.
-This route offers no views and is much less interesting than the Curtis-Ormsbee trail that you used to climb the mountain, but it is also shorter and faster.
+This route offers no views and is much less interesting than the Curtis-Ormsbee Trail that you used to climb the mountain, but it is also shorter and faster.

-In about two miles from summit, the Wittenberg-Cornell-Slide Trail ends at a junction with the yellow-blazed Phoenicia-West Branch Trail.
+In about two miles from the summit, the Wittenberg-Cornell-Slide Trail ends at a junction with the yellow-blazed Phoenicia-West Branch Trail.
 Turn right and follow the yellow trail along the old woods road for 0.3 mile, then turn left, leaving the woods road, and continue following the yellow blazes back to the parking area where you began the hike.